 The third through fifth stories feature banks of windows that consist of double-hung sashes over fixed sashes, also separated by wide mullions.
 On the left side of each story is an individual two-over-two, double-hung window.
 The facade terminates in a flat roofline adorned with a simple cornice.
 The upper portion of the southeast facade is visible, but is featureless.
 The northeast facade abuts a neighboring building and is not visible.
 The building appears to be in good condition.
 State of California The Resources Agency DEPARTMENT OF PARKS AND RECREATION reation))) ther Listings Local: Ca Primary # HRI # Trinomial NRHP Status Code ategory Lin Article 11 Reviewer 1S P1.
 Other Identifier Resource name(s) or numbe Haas Candy Factory/ M r Publication  Unrestricter celroy 04034 a.
 County: San Fra b.
 USGS 7.5' Quad: and P2b and P2c or P2d.
 Date: Attach a Location Ma ap as necessary. d.
 UTM: (Give more than e.
 Other Locational Data Assessor's Parcel Number: City: San Fran sources) Zone; 3704034 its.
 Include design, materials, co mE/ commercial/offices above the base from the upper and double-hung, with re arched surrounds on the surrounds on the fifth r articulation, with a pro embattled corners adds e architect of the Phelan buildings at this time. facility for Haas retail Plan (Category I in Art: e.
-The building is of building is of building is of building is of building sectangular surrounds factors are associated by the second through fourth for a floor of both elevations of both elevations of both elevations of a strack and the second drama.
-Building (760-84 Market The Haas Candy Factory I stores in the City for a stores in the City for a stores when more is known and the second drama is a store is known and the store is known as a store is known and the store is known as a store is known and the store is known as a store is known and the store is known as a store is k an, with retail commercial rick construction and feat ses under windows, and at ring Jessie Street on the floors of the Mint Street s.
+The building is of building is of building is of building is of building sectangular surrounds factors building fourth for the floor of both elevations of both elevations of both elevations of the sector and the sector and the sector and the sector building (760-84 Market The Haas Candy Factory I stores in the City for the sector and the sector building the sector building acces when more is known sectors and the sector building the sector an, with retail commercial rick construction and feat ses under windows, and at ring Jessie Street on the floors of the Mint Street s.
 Corbelled brick modilli curve on the Jessie Street This building was designed to Street) and several other was commissioned by Rober of 21 years.
 It is designat Code).
 This building may about the building and/or tures ornamental k the cornice level second through fo facade, and semi- ions provide the p t facade.
 A tall k ed in 1907 by Will er notable downtow rt McElroy and was ted the highest ca become eligible f brickwork separating 1.
 Windows are recessed ourth floors, segmental -circular arched primary cornice brick parapet with low liam Curlett, the wn San Francisco s the main candy making ategory of the Downtown for the National